Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 And that's the other thing I want the American public to know.

-We got out a lot of information, but I believe there's still 30, 40% of information regarding the whole Russia Gate hoax that has never been released.
+We got out a lot of information, but I believe there's still 30, 40% of information regarding the whole Russia gate hoax that has never been released.

-And uh we should call for its immediate release and declassification if we want to restore faith in not just the FBI, but the surveillance apparatus of the Pfizer Corps.
+And we should call for its immediate release and declassification if we want to restore faith in not just the FBI, but the surveillance apparatus of the Pfizer Corps.

-And this is something that I found really interesting because in the media over the last several years, the yes idea that there was interference was conflated with the idea that there was collusion, right?
+And this is something that I found really interesting because in the media over the last several years, the idea that there was interference was conflated with the idea that there was collusion, right?

-Because as far as we know, there was interference, and not that that would necessarily be surprising either, but your thoughts.
+And not that that would necessarily be surprising either, but your thoughts.

 Yeah, so look, in any major U.S. election, multiple countries try to interfere with us.

-Um, and it was de minimis.
+And it was de minimis.

-We also went and researched whether or not that information or that excuse me, that interference caused votes to be changed, and we couldn't find any evidence to support that that misinformation campaign by the Russians or any other country caused votes to be changed at the polls.
+And we couldn't find any evidence to support that that misinformation campaign by the Russians or any other country caused votes to be changed at the polls.

-We have to guard against it heavily, and we we worked on that, especially when I was over at DI to help install more election security integrity measures.
+And we worked on that, especially when I was over at DNI to help install more election security integrity measures.

-But that sort of misinformation campaign, Russian meddling is totally different than what Christopher Steele did.
+But that sort of misinformation campaign, Russian meddling, is totally different than what Christopher Steele did.

-What Christopher Steele did was, and he's not James Bond, make no mistake about it.
+What Christopher Steele did was, and he's not James Bond, make no mistake about it, and calling him a villain is calling him, is actually paying him a compliment.

 This guy was a wrecking ball for a United States presidential campaign.

-He made hundreds of thousands of dollars off of it by pumping in false and fraudulent information that he knew was false because he hated one candidate, and he got the FBI on board and conspired with them to perpetuate the biggest fraud in US presidential history, and that's what he should be remembered for.
+He made hundreds of thousands of dollars off of it by pumping in false and fraudulent information that he knew was false because he hated one candidate.

-I I don't remember the exact wording.
+I don't remember the exact wording.

-That that's a tragic and great way to bring this thing full circle for people who want to know about Christopher Steele.
+That's a tragic and great way to bring this thing full circle for people who want to know about Christopher Steele.

-A foreign national who perpetuated this fraud and got paid to do it, is now this past week on national TV saying just because he's a British national, he didn't interfere with the U.S. election.
+Is now this past week on national TV saying just because he's a British national, he didn't interfere with the U.S. election.

 Let's just leave it here on this.

-Christopher Steele interfered and meddled with the U.S. election with fraudulent information ten times more than Russia and China combined ever have done in US history, and that's what he should be remembered for.
+Christopher Steele interfered and meddled with the U.S. election with fraudulent information 10 times more than Russia and China combined ever have done in U.S. history.

-And when he says something like that, it highlights his own hypocrisy and his desperate efforts to resuscitate his credibility, and they should all fail.
+And when he says something like that, it highlights his own hypocrisy and his desperate efforts to resuscitate his credibility.

 That's right.